Unemployment claims drop to 269,000, another pandemic low

 The job market has been rebounding since the pandemic struck the U.S. economy in the spring of 2020.
 In March and April of that year, employers slashed more 22 million jobs as governments ordered lockdowns and consumers and workers stayed home as a health precaution.

-The economy has recovered 17 million of the jobs lost to the pandemic and on Friday, the U.S. will release its closely watched monthly report on jobless claims.
-Economists believe employers added 400,000 jobs in October, more than twice the jobs added in September.
-But the United States is still 5 million jobs short of where it stood in February 2020.
+The U.S. will release monthly jobless claims Friday and economists are believe employers added 400,000 jobs in October, more than twice the jobs added in September.

 “Claims are headed in the right direction, showing the labor market recovery continues, albeit slowly,” wrote economists with Contingent Macro Research on Thursday.
 “Moreover, some state-level volatility appears to be easing, and seasonal adjustments were minor and should remain so for the next few weeks.”